charlotteavra/demoscene/README.md

     \end{pmatrix}
 $$

-## **GIFs**
+## **Visuals**

 Although I used an OpenGL graphics library, I coded the projection, translation, rotation, and scaling matricies from scratch.
 Each triangle in the cube is simply 3 points drawn using the `GL_LINE_LOOP` OpenGL primitive and projected into the virtual 3D space.
 Each frame, the points are rotated about the $z$ and $x$ axes, the $z$ coordinate is adjusted to create the effect of the cube moving closer, the buffer is cleared, the program waits a 10 milisecond sleep time, and the lines are drawn again in the cubes next state.

 ![First Scene](gifs/1.gif)

 For the grid, I defined the initial locations of 6 horizontal and 10 vertical lines.
-For the movement of the horizontal lines, instead of using a projection matrix, I instead gave the horizontal lines an initial velocity and an acceleration to simulate them moving faster as they approach the viewer.
+For the movement of the horizontal lines, instead of using a projection matrix, I instead gave the horizontal lines an initial velocity and an acceleration to simulate them appearing to move faster as they approach the viewer.
 Each frame, the $y$ coordinate of each horizontal line is updated using:

 ```
-y1 += (vel * t) + (0.5 * accel * pow(t, 2)); // accelerate y value of horizontal line toward the bottom of the screen
+y1 += (vel * t) + (0.5 * accel * pow(t, 2));
 y2 += (vel * t) + (0.5 * accel * pow(t, 2));
 ```